scraperapi/scraperapi-mcp/README.md

     - `premium` (boolean, optional): Activate premium residential and mobile IPs
     - `ultra_premium` (boolean, optional): Activate advanced bypass mechanisms.
 Can not combine with `premium`
     - `device_type` (string, optional): Set request to use `mobile` or `desktop` user agents

-### Prompts
+  - Returns: The scraped content as a string

-- **scrape**
+- `scrape_assisted`
-  - Scrapes a URL from the internet using ScraperAPI
+  - Scrape a URL using ScraperAPI with smart scraping logic
-  - Supports natural language instructions to configure:
+  - **Note: This tool can lead to increased costs** as it may use premium features to ensure successful scraping
+  - Parameters:
     - `url` (string, required): URL to scrape
-    - `render` (boolean, optional): Enable JavaScript rendering by mentioning "javascript" or "render"
-    - `device_type` (string, optional): Set to "mobile" or "desktop" by mentioning the device type
+    - `device_type` (string, optional): Set to "mobile" or "desktop" to use specific user agents
-    - `premium` (boolean, optional): Enable premium scraping by mentioning "premium"
-    - `ultra_premium` (boolean, optional): Enable ultra premium scraping by mentioning "ultra premium"
-    - `country_code` (string, optional): Specify a country by name to scrape from that location
+    - `country_code` (string, optional): Two-letter country code to scrape from
+  - Returns: The scraped content as a string

 ### Example Queries